Best Practices for Keyword Research

 • Brainstorming

 Generating keyword ideas often begins with brainstorming.
-Encourage creative thinking within your team, considering words and phrases that potential users might type into search engines to find your content or products.
+Get your team thinking creatively.
+Imagine what words and phrases people might use to search for your content online.
 Tools like mind maps, customer surveys, and internal discussions can help you brainstorm relevant keywords.

 • Keyword Expansion